 - SIP port for SIP sessions.
 Signalling traffic through this port is non-encrypted.
 The default port number is 5060. - TLS port for SIPS and TLS secured SIP sessions.
 Signalling traffic through this port is encrypted with Transport Layer Security (TLS).
-The default port number is 5061. - RTP start port Enter the port used for the first RTP media stream in a SIP call.
-The default start port for media transport is 4000.
-Some firewalls might block RTP traffic on certain port numbers.
-A port number must be between 1024 and 65535. - 8.
+The default port number is 5061. - RTP start port the port used for the first RTP media stream in a SIP call.
+The default start port is 4000.
+Some firewalls can block RTP traffic on certain port numbers.
+The port number must be between 1024 and 65535. - 8.
 Click NAT traversal. - 9.
 Select the protocols you want to enable for NAT traversal.

 Use NAT traversal when the device is connected to the network from behind a NAT router or a firewall.
-For more information see NAT traversal on page 51.
+For more information see NAT traversal on page 52.